What Can Make the Difference in the Life of a Prodigal?

 EVER.

-What a comforting truth to know how much we are loved by Almighty God.
-The all-powerful King and Creator of the universe, who made everything that exists, who raised Jesus from the dead, loves our children with an undying love no matter what they have done or what has been done to them.
-Nothing disqualifies anyone from being a recipient of eternal love.
+How great is the love of God!
+We cannot begin to comprehend it.
+The height and depth and breadth of His love brings great comfort.
+The all-powerful King and Creator of the universe, who made everything that exists, who raised Jesus from the dead, who knows all things, loves our children with an undying love.
+No matter what they have done or what has been done to them His love is immovable.
+Steadfast.
+Nothing disqualifies anyone from being a recipient of this eternal love.

-This gives me hope that if God could love our children that much, with no strings attached, then one day they might be healed and whole again.
+Since God loves our children this much, with no strings attached, then we can have hope that one day they might be healed and whole again.

-While God is loving and good, there’s no guarantee our children will recover.
-But we can do our best to love them where they are, as they are.
-God will do whatever it takes to help us reach them with His endless love.
-God is faithful and He can do it.
+While God is loving and good, there’s no guarantee our prayers will be answered for our children.
+But what we can do is love them where they are, as they are.
+God will do whatever it takes to reach them with His endless love.
+That’s His job.
+He is faithful.
 We need to trust Him to never stop seeking them.
 Therefore, we can release our precious ones into His hands and go on with our lives.
-Because…
+Because …

 His love surrounds our children (and us) wherever they go.